 leaves.
 There is also an uncommon yellow variety.
 The leaves have a lemon-mint

 flavor and scent.
-It is fun to grow for your kitties, and as a tea for you.
+It is fun to grow for your kitties, and as an herbal

 Catnip is a perennial, and grows two to three feet.
 It is native to North